openstack-k8s-operators/cinder-operator/config/samples/backends/lvm/README.md

   are creating `MachineConfig` objects to start daemons and create the LVM backing file.

-- Network configuration on the OCP host needs to be different, as it needs a macvlan interface on top of the storage VLAN interface.
-This can be easily done by modifying the operators deployment step running:
-  `NETWORK_STORAGE_MACVLAN=true make openstack`.
-Other option is to manually modify the `nncp` of the OCP node.
+- To prevent issues with exported volumes the cinder-operator will automatically use the host network when using the LVM backend, and the cinder backend needs to be configured to use the host's VLAN IP address.
+This also means that the cinder-volume service doesn't need any `networkAttachments`.
+The config sample has the IP address used by the CRC deployment using `install_yamls`, so any other OCP cluster will need to change this.

 - We need to mark one of our OCP nodes with a specific label so that: